cake-contrib/Cake.HockeyApp/README.md

 [![nuget pre release](https://img.shields.io/nuget/vpre/Cake.HockeyApp.svg)](https://www.nuget.org/packages/Cake.HockeyApp)

-Cake.HockeyApp allows you to upload an app package to HockeyApp with just one line of code.
-In order to use the exposed commands you have to add the following line at top of your build.cake file.
+Cake.HockeyApp allows you to upload an app package to HockeyApp with just two lines of code.
+In order to use the exposed commands you have to add the following line at top of your build.cake file:

 ```cake
 #addin Cake.HockeyApp
 ```

-And upload the app.
+Then you can upload your package to HockeyApp:

 ```cake
 UploadToHockeyApp("./output/myApp.apk");
 ```

+That's all!

-> Don't forget to set your api token from HockeyApp as environment variable: `HOCKEYAPP_API_TOKEN`
+> Don't forget to set your api token from HockeyApp as environment variable: `HOCKEYAPP_API_TOKEN` on your local machine or CI system.

 ----